 4 minute read

 Saving the planet is seen as an impossible task, especially when we’re busy worrying about saving other things, like money.
 Well, kiss those concerns goodbye with Hyundai’s Save&Save hacks.
 Not only are they great for the environment, but your wallet too.
-We put them to the test with four different strangers from different corners of the globe, showing just how easy and impactful a few small changes can be for a sustainable lifestyle.
+By making one or two small changes, such as using fewer products or car sharing, we can make a world of a difference.
+To prove how simple and effective living a sustainable lifestyle can be, we challenge four different people from different parts of the globe to test out some of our Save&Save tips.

 A teacher becomes a

 As a full-time educator and part-time photographer, Carlton leads a rather busy lifestyle juggling work and his passion.
 He has always felt comfort in living a fast-paced life, on his feet all day teaching and out of the house at night shooting street photography.
 So when we challenged him to try out three days of sustainable living, and lifestyle hacks that he could implement immediately, he gamely stepped up to the challenge.

 More than meats